gadgetchnnel/lovelace-home-feed-card/README.md

             content_template: '[{{title}}]({{url}})'

 ![Example](https://user-images.githubusercontent.com/2099542/53899297-d0abb580-4031-11e9-8357-ac45c71e95f5.png)

+### card_id (optional, added in 0.4.0)
+If this is set, it is used as the key for cacheing the feed in Local Storage, otherwise a key based on URL and card title is used.

 ### calendars (optional)
 This is a list of calendar entities you want events to display for in your feed.